CDC says many Americans can now go outside without a mask

 The CDC, which has been cautious in its guidance during the crisis, essentially endorsed what many Americans have already been doing over the past several weeks.

-The CDC says that fully vaccinated or not, people do not have to wear masks outdoors when they walk, bike or run alone or with members of their household.
+The CDC says that whether they are fully vaccinated or not, people do not have to wear masks outdoors when they walk, bike or run alone or with members of their household.
 They can also go maskless in small outdoor gatherings with fully vaccinated people.

-But from there, the CDC has differing guidance for people who are fully vaccinated and those who are not.

-Unvaccinated people — defined by the CDC as those who have yet to receive both doses of the Pfizer or Moderna vaccine or the one-shot Johnson & Johnson formula — should wear masks at outdoor gatherings that include other unvaccinated people.
-They also should keep using masks at outdoor restaurants.
+But unvaccinated people — defined as those who have yet to receive both doses of the Pfizer or Moderna vaccine or the one-shot Johnson & Johnson formula — should wear masks at small outdoor gatherings that include other unvaccinated people, the CDC says.
+They also should keep their faces covered when dining at outdoor restaurants with friends from multiple households.

-Fully vaccinated people do not need to cover up in those situations, the CDC says.

 “Right now it’s very hard to tease apart who is vaccinated,” Walensky explained.